Assiniboine Credit Union

 Assiniboine Credit Union (ACU) is a credit union based in Winnipeg, Manitoba.

 ACU was formed in 1943 by 15 employees of the Winnipeg Electric Company who got together to form the credit union.
 They named the new credit union after the street their company headquarters was on—Assiniboine Avenue.

-ACU now has 18 branches in Winnipeg and Northern Manitoba.
+ACU now has 18 branches in Winnipeg and northern Manitoba.
 ACU merged with Astra and Vantis credit unions in 2007.

 Branches

-As of 2024, Assiniboine Credit Union has 18 branches: 14 in Winnipeg and 2 in northern Manitoba—Thompson and Gillam.
+As of 2024, Assiniboine Credit Union has 17 branches: 16 in Winnipeg and one in northern Manitoba—Thompson.

-As of 2020, ACU has three community economic development, one in Gillam and the other two in the West Broadway and North End neighborhoods of Winnipeg.
+As of 2020, ACU has two community economic development branches - in the West Broadway and North End neighborhoods of Winnipeg.
 These branches are deliberately placed in low-income areas in order to provide financial services to those ignored by the large commercial banks.

-The North End location was opened in 2012, on McGregor Street at College Avenue, as the area was previously unserviced by financial institutions for 10 years.
-Camilla, Duchess of Cornwall toured the facility upon her visit to Winnipeg to learn more about Manitoba Credit Unions.
+The North End location was opened in 2012, on McGregor Street at College Avenue.
+Camilla, Duchess of Cornwall toured the facility during her visit to Winnipeg to learn more about Manitoba Credit Unions.